Best Power Bank for Backpacking and Hiking 2025

 You need to consider how often you will be using the power bank on your backpacking trip.
 You’ll also need to consider what devices you will be taking with you and often you expect to be charging them.

-It is important to buy a power bank with a large enough battery so that when you do need to charge your hiking camera, phone, or iPad, you know that your power bank can handle it.
+It is important to buy a power bank with a large enough battery so that when you do need to charge your hiking camera, phone, and any other electrical devices that you are carrying.

 You don’t want to get into the third day of your backpacking trip and find that you can’t charge your devices again because the battery of the power bank isn’t big enough to make it through the rest of your trip.